mematt/ml4calibrated450k/README.md

 A smaller subset of the reference DNA methylation cohort data containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download in this repository.
 The true class label vector `y.RData` is also directly downloadable from here.

-This repository focuses on the internal validation and benchmarking of the combination of these ML- and calibration algorithms (see *Figure 1 - Part 2* in the submitted paper).
+This repository focuses on the internal validation and benchmarking of the combination of these ML- and calibration algorithms to develop ML-workflows for estimating class probabilities for precision cancer diagnostics (see *Figure 1 - Part 2* in the submitted paper).

 ***